Jack Hunt (footballer): Huddersfield Town

 Ahead of the 2012–13 season, Hunt began to attracted interests from clubs, such as, Fulham.
-Hunt made his first start of the season in the opening round of the League Cup in the 2–0 away deft at Preston North End on Monday 13 August 2012, this was then followed by his first league game of the season away at Cardiff in Huddersfield's first game in the Football League Championship for 11 years in a 1–0 away loss.
+Hunt made his first start of the season in the opening round of the League Cup in the 2–0 away defeat at Preston North End on Monday 13 August 2012, this was then followed by his first league game of the season away at Cardiff in Huddersfield's first game in the Football League Championship for 11 years in a 1–0 away loss.
 Hunt gave an impressive display in his first home game of 2012–13 winning an injury time penalty which Jordan Rhodes scored to give Huddersfield a 1–1 draw on 21 August 2012.
 Hunt was also named in Sky Sports team of the week on 23 August for his performance in Huddersfield first two games of the league campaign.
 Then, Hunt was given a straight red card and an abusive language towards referee Graham Scott during a 4–0 loss against Millwall and injured his hamstring during a match against Bolton Wanderers on 2 April 2013.
 After undergoing a successful scan, Hunt returned to the first team and managed to regain in the first team for the 2012–13 season, playing in the left–back position, where he made forty appearances.

 The 2013–14 season saw Hunt being linked with a move to Premier League side Sunderland and Swansea City.
 Also tracking Hunt were Reading, Wigan Athletic and Cardiff City.
 However, Huddersfield Town revealed there were no enquiries to sign Hunt.
 Despite this, Hunt remained in the first regular, where he began to play wide right at the start of the season and provided assist one of James Vaughan goals in a 2–1 win over Bradford City in the first round of the League Cup.
 Once again, Hunt found himself in the transfer speculation, as Crystal Palace made a £2 million bid for Hunt.